 Treatment for Urinary Tract Infections

+How do you get rid of a UTI fast?
 Fortunately, most cases of UTIs can be cured with a short course of antibiotic therapy.
 Doctors can often diagnose UTIs based on symptoms alone, without the need for an examination or taking a blood or urine sample.
-Antibiotics such as nitrofurantoin (Macrodantin), trimethoprim-sulfamethoxazole (Bactrim), or ciprofloxacin (Cipro) are the therapies commonly recommended by medical experts.

 Even though symptoms can go away in as few as a few hours after starting antibiotics, some people have so much pain during UTIs they want something to relieve the pain in addition to killing the infection.
 A medication called phenazopyridine (Pyridium, Baridium) can be taken as much as three times daily to dull the pain.